 An insurance company may approach you with a settlement offer, but it’s best not to sign anything until your attorney has reviewed it.
 You don’t want to settle for less than you deserve.
 Our attorneys will protect your best interests and seek fair compensation for your injuries.

 If you or a loved one has recently sustained injuries in a car accident, you don’t have to go through the claims process alone.
-Contact the San Jose car accident attorneys at Henshaw & Henry, PC to schedule your free case evaluation today.
+Contact the San Jose car accident attorneys at Henshaw Law Office to schedule your free case evaluation today.
 Let us help you get on the road to recovery.

 Aside from filing a claim for damage to a vehicle, property damage, and other related expenses, a person involved in a car accident may also file a personal injury claim if he or she was injured in the crash.